Topological Invariants of a Filling-Enforced Quantum Band Insulator: Discussion

 The argument above relies on the assumption that the strong factor of the (stable) classification has a single generator.
 We leave this as a conjecture, but remark that it is a plausible one given that the same property holds for the corresponding discussion of topological (crystalline) insulators in class AII \cite{Song2018, PhysRevX.8.031070, Song2019}.
 To complete the argument, one can adopt the frameworks in Refs.~\onlinecite{PhysRevX.7.011020, PhysRevX.8.011040, PhysRevB.96.205106, Songeaax2007, PhysRevB.99.115116} for the classification of topological crystalline phases and derive the full classification, which could then be compared with the $\mathbb Z_2$ axion angle.
 We also note that, in fact, the Hamiltonian we introduced in Sec.\ \ref{sec:model_feqbi} could also be understood in the mentioned classification frameworks.
+Alternatively, it might be possible to establish the conjecture by a systematic investigation on the possible Wilson loop behavior for any filling $4n+2$ insulator.

-Lastly, we point out that the filling-enforced nature of the nontrivial phases at filling $4n+2$ implies it is impossible to drive a symmetry-respecting transition from the nontrivial phase to a trivial phase \cite{feqbi-soc}.
+Lastly, we point out that the filling-enforced nature of the nontrivial phases at filling $4n+2$ would imply that it is impossible to drive a symmetry-respecting transition from the nontrivial phase to a trivial phase \cite{feqbi-soc}.
 In other words, the nontrivial phase considered here cannot be understood through a band-inversion paradigm \cite{colloquium_top_insulator, top_ins_sc, franz_molenkamp_2013}.
 More specifically, if, as we have proposed, the notion of feQBIs exactly maps onto the familiar notion of an axion insulator in our symmetry setting (class A in space group 106), the axion insulator here cannot be accessed from a trivial, atomic state through the tuning of the symmetry-allowed mass term of an emergent Dirac fermion.
 Thus, if our conjecture holds, a more detailed understanding on why such a transition is forbidden by the symmetries on hand is an interesting open problem, especially when one incorporates interactions.
 Alternatively, if the conjecture does not hold, then there must be stable topological crystalline insulators in the present symmetry setting which have an axion angle of $\theta = 0\mod 2\pi$ and a filling of $4n+2$.
 Given that the spatial symmetries involved are only glides, screws, and a two-fold rotation, we are not aware of a candidate state and as such this alternative scenario will also be interesting in its own right.